nasa/fmdtools/docs/Development Guide.rst

 * While modes can be used to describe fault modes in a very general way, faulty behavior that can also be queried from the model using the concept of a *disturbance*, which is merely a change in a given variable value.
 While disturbances are less general, they requie much less to be implemented in the model.
 * parameters and parameter-generating functions are helpful for understanding the model operating envelope.
 In general, try to avoid having parameters that duplicate each other in some way.
 * Randomness can be used throughout, but use the specified interfaces (`seed`, :meth:`fmdtools.define.Block.assoc_rand_states`, etc.) so that a single seed is used to generate all of the rngs in the model.
 Not using these interfaces can get you in trouble.
-* A variety of custom attributes can be added to :class:`fmdtools.define.FxnBlock` and :class:`fmdtools.define.Flow`, but not every custom attribute is going to work with staged execution and parallelism options.
+* A variety of custom attributes can be added to :class:`fmdtools.define.Function` and :class:`fmdtools.define.Flow`, but not every custom attribute is going to work with staged execution and parallelism options.
 In general, all function constructs that change should be `states`, while parameters may be attributes.
-If you want to do something fancy with data structures, you may need to re-implement :class:`fmdtools.define.FxnBlock` methods for copying and returning states to `propagate`.
+If you want to do something fancy with data structures, you may need to re-implement :class:`fmdtools.define.Function` methods for copying and returning states to `propagate`.
 * If there's something that you'd like to do in an fmdtools model that is difficult with existing model structures, consider filing a bug report before implementing you own ad-hoc solution.
 Alternatively, try devoping your solution as a *feature* rather than a hack to solve a single use-case.
 If the features is in our scope and well-developed, we may try to incorporate it in our next release.

 Style advice